dnsquery/dns-query/endpoints.md

 # Endpoints

+To use DoH someone needs to host a DoH server.

+A server **may** filter, log or limit the requests it receives!

+_Filtering_ can be useful in case you want to avoid malware/ads/adult-content.

+_Logging_ may be required in some countries and limiting may be part of a business model.

+Furthermore the different endpoints may or may not be distributed around the globe, making requests slower/faster depending on the client's location.

+This package comes with a pretty long list of well-known and tested endpoints, listed below.
+By default it will use the known endpoints that promise to not apply filters or logs.

+If you are presenting this library to an end-user, you may want to pass the offer _what_ endpoint they want to use as it has privacy and usage implications!

+_Note:_ Not all endpoints supply _CORS_ headers which means that the list is severly reduced if you use this library in the browser.

 | name                        | host(:port=443)(/path=/dns-query)          | loc    | filter | log | cors | method |
 |-----------------------------|--------------------------------------------|-------------|---|---|---|------|
 | [cloudflare][]              | cloudflare-dns.com                         | ?           | 𐄂 | 𐄂 | ✓ | GET |